zero-concept/prometheus/documentation/examples/remote_storage_generic/README.md

 remote_storage_generic
 ```

-and then run Prometheus as:
+...and then run Prometheus as:

 ```
-./prometheus -storage.remote.generic-url http://localhost:1234/remote
+./prometheus -storage.remote.generic-url=http://localhost:1234/remote
 ```